 It’s a great thing if you’re keen to get involved in the running of your strata scheme.
-As part of the strata committee, you are actively involved in representing your owners corporation and making decisions on the important matters that can affect residents.
+As part of the owners corporation committee, you are actively involved in representing your owners corporation and making decisions on the important matters that can affect residents.
 Here’s a rundown of the joining process.

 How big is a strata committee, and what are the positions available?